scott-griffiths/bitstring/doc/reference.rst

  >>> s.readlist('bin:3', 'intle:16')
  ['0b100', -509]

-.. function:: readbit
+.. method:: readbit

 ``s.readbit()``

 Returns the next bit of the current bitstring as a new bitstring and advances the position.

-.. function:: readbits
+.. method:: readbits

 ``s.readbits(bits)``